Kids Need Feel-Good Middle Grades Books

 Short Stories

-Many of us feel that our attention spans have been shortened during the pandemic, and our students are no exception.
+Many of us felt that our attention spans have been shortened during the pandemic, and our students are no exception.
 A collection of short stories might be the right fit for those readers.
 My favorite collection is Flying Lessons, edited by Ellen Oh, the cofounder of the “We Need Diverse Books” movement.
 The stories range in topic and are an excellent opportunity for students to get a taste of different writers’ styles.

 Both Funny Girl, edited by Betsy Bird, and Guys Read: Funny Business, edited by Jon Sciezka, will make younger readers laugh.
 Sciezka’s memoir Knucklehead is also a popular quick read with students who prefer vignettes.
 Mature young adult readers will swoon for the two collections of romance stories edited by Stephanie Perkins, My True Love Gave to Me and Summer Days and Summer Nights.